rpakishore/Concrete_Slabs/README.md

   + Yes!
 Simply hide the sidebar and use `Ctrl + P` to print the document to PDF.
 <!-- License -->
 ## 7. License
-Distributed under the no License.
 See LICENSE.txt for more information.

 <!-- Contact -->
 ## 8. Contact